RedisLabs/redislabs-docs/content/kubernetes/release-notes/7-2-4-releases/_index.md

 The limitations below are specific to the Redis Enterprise for Kubernetes product.
 To view limitations for the supported Redis Enterprise Software version, see the [7.2.4 release notes]({{<relref "/rs/release-notes/rs-7-2-4-releases#known-limitations">}}).

+- **Cannot upgrade or recover clusters if there are databases with modules that aren't built in (RED-107711 RED-106872)** Contact support to upload your modules manually.

 - **REAADB changes might fail with "gateway timeout" errors, mostly on OpenShift (RED-103048)** Retry the operation.

 - **Misleading error appears when a service creation has failed due to service already existing "`provided IP is already allocated`" (RED-100669)** Delete the service manually.